Suhoy95/SNE-reports-2019-public/README.md

             -m 100M \
             -boot once=d \
             -monitor telnet::45454,server \
-            -vnc 0.0.0.0:0
+            -vnc 0.0.0.0:5555

 suhoy@think-neet:~$ telnet 192.168.16.242 45454

-> qemu-system-aarch64: no function defined to set boot device \
+> qemu-system-aarch64: \
-                                                     list for this architecture
+  no function defined to set boot device list for this architecture
 ```

-- Try to do it with bootmenu:
+- Try to do it with a boot menu:

 ```
 [root@laputa debian]# qemu-system-aarch64 ... -boot menu=on